boardslayer/CTF-SIL765/README.md

 - You will be given one VirtualBox image of an Ubuntu Linux system.
 - There are five problem sets.
 - For each problem, you need to create a file in the stated format only.
-- Helper function has been written to create the text files in the correct format.
+- A helper function has been written to create the text files in the correct format.
 You can use it to create the tarball for submission.
-- The virtualbox 'appliance' is available at <https://owncloud.iitd.ac.in/nextcloud/index.php/s/ZiZZEpyK3dp7nC7>
+- The VirtualBox 'appliance' is available at <https://owncloud.iitd.ac.in/nextcloud/index.php/s/ZiZZEpyK3dp7nC7>
 - Problems with the assignment should be raised as issues on the GitHub repository <https://github.com/boardslayer/CTF-SIL765>

 ## Problem 1: Gain Access